simOrderS/simOrder/README.md

 ![simOrder Logo](static/img/simorder_logo.png)

+# simOrder
-# simOrder: a Raspberry Pi-based Order Management and POS System
+# A Raspberry Pi-based Order Management and POS System for small business

 RaspberryPOS is an affordable, open-source Point of Sale (POS) and Order Management System designed for small businesses.
 Built on a Raspberry Pi, it offers a cost-effective solution for managing sales, inventory, and customer orders.